Intrinsec/comission/README.md

 ## Usage

 ```
-usage: comission.py [-h] -d DIR -c CMS [-o FILE] [-t TYPE] [--skip-core] [--skip-plugins]
+usage: comission.py [-h] -d DIR -c CMS [-o FILE] [-t TYPE] [--skip-core]
-                    [--skip-themes] [-f CONF]
+                    [--skip-plugins] [--skip-themes] [--no-color] [-f CONF]
+                    [--log LOGFILE] [--wp-content WP_CONTENT]
+                    [--plugins-dir PLUGINS_DIR] [--themes-dir THEMES_DIR]
+                    [--major VERSION_MAJOR] [-v VERSION]
+                    [--wpvulndb-token WPVULNDB_TOKEN] [--debug]

+CoMisSion analyse a CMS and plugins used.

+optional arguments:
   -h, --help            show this help message and exit
   -d DIR, --dir DIR     CMS root directory
   -c CMS, --cms CMS     CMS type (drupal, wordpress)
-  -o FILE, --output FILE  Path to output file
+  -o FILE, --output FILE
+                        Path to output file
-  -t TYPE, --type TYPE    Type of output file (CSV, XLSX, JSON).
-Default to XLSX.
+  -t TYPE, --type TYPE  Type of output (CSV, XLSX, JSON, STDOUT).
+Default to
+                        XLSX.
   --skip-core           Set this to skip core analysis
   --skip-plugins        Set this to skip plugins analysis
   --skip-themes         Set this to skip themes analysis
+  --no-color            Do not use colors in the output.
   -f CONF, --file CONF  Configuration file.
 See example.conf.
+  --log LOGFILE         Log output in given file.
+  --wp-content WP_CONTENT
+                        Set this to force the wp-content directory location.
+  --plugins-dir PLUGINS_DIR
+                        Set this to force the plugins directory location.
+  --themes-dir THEMES_DIR
+                        Set this to force the themes directory location.
+  --major VERSION_MAJOR
+                        Specify the core major version (eg. 7, 8) when using
+                        --skip-core arg.
+Works only for Drupal.
+  -v VERSION, --version VERSION
+                        Specify the core full version (eg. 5.5).
+  --wpvulndb-token WPVULNDB_TOKEN
+                        Set a token to request wpvulndb API.
+  --debug               Print debug message to help identify errors.
 ```

 :fire: In order to get vulnerabilities for WordPress, you have to set the `--wpvulndb_token` arg.
-You can get one with an account on [wpvulndb](https://wpvulndb.com/)
+You can get one token with an account on [wpvulndb](https://wpvulndb.com/).

 You can provide a configuration file.
 See `example.conf` for reference.